 - NBIM shall have procedures for management of default and CDS credit events with the aim of achieving the highest possible recovery.

-- The Chief Risk Officer shall without delay call the Investment Risk Committee to inform them about matters of special importance or circumstances that require special attention.
+- The Chief Risk Officer shall without delay call the Leader Group investment meeting to inform them about matters of special importance or circumstances that require special attention.